samboy/covid-19-html/README.md

 a single county and converts it.
 We can make tabular data or a SVG map of the Unites States visualizing data.

+# Demo

+Go to https://samboy.github.io/covid-19-html/ to see what this program can do.

 # Making a SVG map

 To make a SVG map of the data, make sure one has Git and the